On dimensions of frame spectral measures and their frame spectra: Preliminaries

 if the limit exists (otherwise we take limsup or liminf as appropriate, denoted by $\overline{\dim}_e~ \mu$ and $\underline{\dim}_e~ \mu$ respectively).

 The \textit{lower Hausdorff dimension} of $\mu$ is defined by

 and the \textit{upper Hausdorff dimension} of $\mu$ is defined by

 Here $\dim_H A$ is the Hausdorff dimension of $A$.
+In what follows, the open ball of radius $r$ centered at $x$ is denoted by $B(x,r)$.
 A measure $\mu$ is \textit{exact dimensional} if the local dimension

 exists and is $\mu$-a.e. constant, which is denoted by $\dim \mu$.
-Here and in what follows, we denote by $\mathcal{P}(\R^d)$ the space of probability measures on $\R^d$. \begin{lem} If $\mu\in \mathcal{P}(\R^d)$ is exact dimensional, then $\dimE ~\mu$ exists and is equal to $\dim \mu$. \end{lem} The proof of the above lemma can be found, for example, in \cite{FanLauRao2002}.
+Here and in what follows, we denote by $\mathcal{P}(\R^d)$ the space of probability measures on $\R^d$.
+The following lemma is well-known and its proof can be found, for example, in \cite[Theorem 1.1]{FanLauRao2002}. \begin{lem} If $\mu\in \mathcal{P}(\R^d)$ is exact dimensional, then $\dimE ~\mu$ exists and is equal to $\dim \mu$. \end{lem}